matthewrgourd/matt-writer/README.md

 # Matt Gourd — technical writer portfolio

-Welcome to the personal portfolio website of **Matt Gourd**, a Senior Technical Writer and Documentation Manager with over a decade of experience in API documentation, developer guides, and technical content strategy.
+Welcome to my professional portfolio website.
+I'm a Senior Technical Writer and Documentation Manager with 20+ years of experience in API documentation, developer guides, and technical content strategy.

-This site showcases Matt’s writing style, technical documentation capabilities, and approach to developer experience, content systems, and product enablement.
+This site showcases my writing style, technical documentation capabilities, and approach to developer experience, content systems, and product enablement.

-## 🌐 Live Preview
+## 🌐 Live preview

-[Coming Soon] — Link to deployed site or GitHub Pages
+[www.mattgourd.com](https://www.mattgourd.com) — link to deployed site

-## ✍️ About the Site
+## ✍️ About the site

 This portfolio is designed for clarity, speed, and accessibility.
 Built using a modern front-end stack, it emphasizes clean design and structured presentation of writing samples and experience.

-### 🔧 Tech Stack
+### 🔧 Tech stack

 - **[Vite](https://vitejs.dev/)** — Lightning-fast development tooling
 - **[Tailwind CSS](https://tailwindcss.com/)** — Utility-first styling framework